Clemson OT Blake Miller Scouting Report

 Athletic Tools

-Video 6: OT Blake Miller (RT 78) flashing his speed and fluidity in space when pulling in the run game
+Video 6: OT Blake Miller (RT 78) showing good speed and fluidity when pulling

 Though he has exceptional tools from a frame and movement perspective, Miller’s greatest issue is his overall lack of play strength in his anchor and upper body.
-Despite having great positional size, Miller struggles to anchor against power-based pass rush plans due to him having poor core strength and playing underweight for the 2024 season.
+Despite having great positional size, Miller struggles to anchor against power due to him having poor core strength and playing underweight for the 2024 season.
 Beyond lacking an effective anchor, Miller has poor grip strength and hand heaviness.
 Due to Miller’s poor upper-body strength, stronger defenders easily disengage from his blocks and are unbothered by Miller’s strikes.

 Technicals